thanwin84/career-connect/back-end/README.md

 ## To Do
-- [ ] Fix small sidebar when using Add Job and Edit Job.

 ## Feature Enhancements To-Do for Job Application
 - [ ] **Application Withdrawal**: Allow candidates to withdraw applications with a reason.